amitandale/Vibe-Studio/ops/supabase/README.md

 ## Generate lane environment files

-Lane configuration files live under `ops/supabase/lanes/<lane>.env` and are **not** committed to git.
+Lane configuration files persist in the Supabase state directory (default `~/.config/vibe-studio/supabase` or `$SUPABASE_STATE_DIR`) and a working copy is written to `ops/supabase/lanes/<lane>.env`.
 Each file stores the lane-specific ports, credentials, and JWT secrets.
 Use the provisioning script to create them:

 ```bash
 scripts/supabase/provision_lane_env.sh main --pg-password '<postgres-password>'